-Protecting enviornment & changing climate change
+Protecting the environment & changing climate change

 Environment and climate change are inextricably linked to sustainable development.
 Pakistan requires greater progress in environmental protection.
 Water scarcity is increasing, land productivity is decreasing, and climate change is worsening these treats.
 The risk of natural disasters, also exacerbated by climate change as well as economic shocks, adds to existing vulnerabilities.
 We are promoting the integration of climate-resilient and environmentally sustainable policies into development plans and programmes in Pakistan.

-UNDP is supporting projects across the region in Pakistan to respond to the growing threat of climate change; to mainstream environment concerns into national development planning processes; and to expand access to environmental and energy services for the poor.
+UNDP is supporting projects across the region in Pakistan to respond to the growing threat of climate change; to mainstream environmental concerns into national development planning processes; and to expand access to environmental and energy services for the poor.
 In particular, UNDP has sought to ensure that the poor have stronger capacities to manage, adapt to and monitor climate change.

 Climate Change is a huge development challenge as well as a huge environmental challenge.
 Apart from the global impact, it is hitting the poorest and the most vulnerable first and hardest.
 It is a growing problem of the here and now.